Missions of the Protestant Reformed Churches in America

 PRC Seminary Notices:

-• The Fall 2023 issue of the PR Theological Journal is at the printer and should be ready in another week.
-This latest issue features three articles related to the Reformed controversy with the Remonstrants (Arminians) and a reprint of a special Reformation feature from an early issue of the PRTJ.
-To read the last one (Spring 2023), visit the link provided here.
-If you want to be added to our mailing list (either print or digital) or wish to pick up a copy, contact Valerie Kleyn, the seminary secretary (This email address is being protected from spambots.
+• The Fall 2024 issue of the PR Theological Journal has been sent to the printer and will be available around Thanksgiving time.
+This issue contains, among other things, the second part of Dr. J. Bolt's treatment of the CRC Synod of 1924 ("Unfinished Business on Common Grace"), Prof Griess' lecture on "Sexual Abuse in Calvin's Geneva," Dr. N. Willborn's lectures on "Old Princeton," a sermon warning of drunkenness (and other addictions) from Prov.23:29-35 by Prof. Kuiper, and ten book reviews.
+If you want to be added to our mailing list (either print or digital) or wish to pick up a copy, contact Bethany Engelsma, the seminary secretary (This email address is being protected from spambots.
 You need JavaScript enabled to view it.).

 • For the latest seminary news and information, visit the seminary's website - and don't forget the blog!